noa181/Hip-Fracture-Prevention-Project/README.md

    in this part we collect the measurements from all the sensors, there is initial data processing, and we send the processed data to the PC.

 2. python code for PC:
-   in this we are doing the main data processing. this part is divided to several code files according to each file purpose. the data processing code scheme:
+   in this part we are doing the main data processing. this part is divided into several code files according to each file purpose. the data processing code scheme:

    ![image](https://github.com/noa181/Hip-Fracture-Prevention-Project/assets/130772888/3071ccea-9559-4ff4-9e2e-fc9631227e8e)